A biographically inspired look at ideas, projects and other research from engineer-designer Bret Victor.

 "Fundamental research is now in a time of extreme scarcity."

 Victor points out that the Internet age was built on a non-commercial research culture that incubated the underlying technologies for decades.
 The personal computing and Internet industry exploited this culture, generating massive global wealth, but then failed to meaningfully contribute back.
 The dominant players today are "not planting seeds for a humane future".

-And so, we find ourselves at crossroads: now is the time do decide what the future of computing will look like.
+And so we find ourselves at a crossroads: now is the time do decide what the future of computing will look like.
 Will Victor have more success than Engelbart in winning funding to fully realise his vision?
 Will we curl ever deeper inward into our shiny rectangles, or are we witnessing the dawn of a new era in social, humane computing?